Every brand must stand up for what is right.

 Every brand must stand up for what is right.
 So, what does that look like?

 Talk to your team.
 Send a message to your employees that reinforces your belief system and the values you have built within your company.
-Be obvious in your messaging, clear with your expectations, and sympathetic to your employees as they navigate this unprecedented time.
+Be obvious in your messaging, clear with your expectations, and sympathetic to your employees as they navigate these challenging times.

 Reach out to your clients.
-Now is the time to let them know you do not stand for racial discrimination and advise them on what steps you are taking, and plan to take, to make sure your company is inclusive and supportive all of people in your community.
+Let them know you do not stand for racial discrimination.
+Consistently advise them on what steps you are taking, and plan to take, to make sure your company is inclusive and supportive all of people in your community.

 Staying silent is the same as being complacent.
 Be part of the solution for the sake of your clients, your employees, your brand, and your country.
 Learn more about the Black Lives Matter movement at blacklivesmatter.com/.